 445 Marlborough was not listed in the 1910-1918 Blue Books.

-By the 1918-1919 winter season, 445 Marlborough was the home of Dr. Frederick Lincoln Emerson and his wife, Teckla Metta (Hilbert) Emerson.
+On May 11, 1918, the property was acquired from the bank by Teckla Metta (Hilbert) Emerson, the wife of Dr. Frederick Lincoln Emerson.
 They previously had lived in an apartment at 416 Marlborough, where he also had maintained his medical office.
-Teckla Emerson is shown as the owner of 445 Marlborough on the 1928 and 1938 Bromley maps.

 Frederick Emerson was a homeopathic physician and obstetrician; he maintained his office at 445 Marlborough.